 “Throw toy?
-Nah… what he needs is a duck in his mouth!”
+No… what he needs is a duck in his mouth!”

 And why not?

-After all, that’s what these guys we’re breed for!
-But nowadays, you don’t need to be a hunter to fully appreciate how great these little guys are.
-Nowadays folks of all “walks of life” are learning how awesome the Field Spaniel is, even those who could never imagine taking this dog on a hunt with them.
+After all, that’s what these guys are bred for!
+But nowadays, you don’t need to be a hunter to appreciate how great these little guys are entirely.
+Nowadays, folks of all “walks of life” are learning how awesome the Field Spaniel is, even those who could never imagine taking this dog on a hunt with them.

 This is why…

-We wanted to take a moment and discuss the Field Spaniel in a little greater detail, so that if you are considering possibly purchasing a Field Spaniel puppy, you’ll know exactly what you’re getting yourself into and know for sure if owing one of these little guys is right for you.
+We wanted to take a moment and discuss the Field Spaniel in a little more detail so that if you are considering possibly purchasing a Field Spaniel puppy, you’ll know exactly what you’re getting yourself into and know if owning one of these little guys is right for you.

 So, without further ado, let’s dive right in!